thanasis457/Mooc-platform/README.md

 Things to note:

-1.The project is running off Electron.
+The project is running off Electron.

-2.For now only Coursera and Edx (the two biggest platforms) are properly working.
-We are planning on expanding to          MitOCW and FutureLearn soon.
-Due to changes in their website the courses are no longer being loaded properly.
-Loading the courses of MitOCW and FutureLearn from inside the app will not do anything.

 ## Installation
 ### For windows/mac/linux: